Neuroeconomics: Sexual decision-making

 Regarding the choice of sexual partner, research studies have been conducted on humans and on nonhuman primates.
 Notably, Cheney & Seyfarth 1990, Deaner et al. 2005, and Hayden et al. 2007 suggest a persistent willingness to accept fewer physical goods or higher prices in return for access to socially high-ranking individuals, including physically attractive individuals, whereas increasingly high rewards are demanded if asked to relate to low-ranking individuals.

 Cordelia Fine is most well known for her research on gendered minds and sexual decision-making.
 In her book Testosterone Rex she critiques sex differences in the brain and goes into detail on the economic cost and benefits of finding a partner, as interpreted and analysed by our brains.
-Her showcases an interesting sub-topic of neuroeconomics.
+Her work showcases an interesting sub-topic of neuroeconomics.

 The neurobiological basis for this preference includes neurons of the lateral intraparietal cortex (LIP), which is related to eye movement, and which is operative in situations of two-alternative forced choices.